puumCore/Regulations/README.md

 A way for visitors to the national park with KWS parks rules & regulations including a map of the park.

 ## Details
+> Please note that the information here is purely technical!

 This is spring boot 3.0 microservice project which uses MongoDB as its datasource.

 ### Database